 CenterPoint Energy's gas procurement objective is to provide reasonably priced and reliable natural gas supply to its customers.
-CenterPoint Energy uses a mix of firm and interruptible supplies (based on both first-of-the-month index pricing and spot market prices to meet daily swings), contract storage, and company-owned storage and peak-shaving resources.
+CenterPoint Energy uses firm supplies (based on both first-of-the-month index pricing and spot market prices to meet daily swings), contract storage, and company-owned storage and peak-shaving resources.
 Sources of supply are analyzed considering cost, reliability, and logistics.
 Company guidelines call for a diversified supply portfolio in order to maintain long-term system reliability and flexibility.